-Project Name Extent, Size, Type, & Distance Overlap In Time Or Space Type Of Potential Effect To Thermal Cover Measurable Effect To Thermal Cover Rationale For Inclusion Or Exclusion From Analysis Below Past - road construction Throughout Analysis Area Yes.
-Most roads built for timber sales, power lines and recreation are permanent and occur throughout the Analysis Area Permanent loss of thermal cover Yes Include Past - regeneration harvest Throughout Analysis Area Yes, all plantations less than 25 years Loss of thermal cover Yes Include.
-A loss of thermal cover Past - commercial thinning Throughout Analysis Area Any loss of thermal cover would have recovered by now.
-Most forage benefits would also be back to pre-harvest conditions.
-However, increase in road densities might still be present Loss of thermal cover No Exclude.
-Effects no longer evident for thermal cover Past - rock quarries Throughout Analysis Area Yes.
+Project Name Extent, Size, Type, & Distance Overlap In Time Or Space Type Of Potential Effect To Thermal Cover Measurable Effect To Thermal Cover Rationale For Inclusion Or Exclusion From Analysis Below Past - regeneration harvest Throughout Analysis Area Yes, all plantations less than 25 years old.
+Loss of thermal cover Yes Include.
+A loss of thermal cover Past - commercial thinning Throughout Analysis Area Older thinning would be recovered.
+Loss of thermal cover Yes Include recent thinning.
+Past - rock quarries Throughout Analysis Area Yes.
 Rock quarries are permanent and occur throughout the Analysis Area Permanent loss of thermal cover Yes Include Past - Power Line Southern portion of Analysis Area Yes.
 Power lines are permanent Permanent loss of thermal cover Yes Include.
 Trees that grow under power line are cut for safety before they can become thermal habitat.
-Past - road decommission ing Throughout Analysis Area Yes Trees begin to grow in road and allows forage and eventually thermal cover to develop.
-Road densities decrease No Include.
-No detrimental effect to thermal cover, but road densities decrease
+Future timber harvest Unknown, but potential for timber harvest occurs within all parts of the Analysis Area Unknown location Unknown of intensity of treatments No Exclude.
+No site specificity.
+Can not be modeled at this time.